alsnhll/COVID19EvictionSimulations/README.md

 ### Files

-* code/eviction_doubling_homogeneous.ipynb : This iPython notebook was used to simulate the effects of evictions in a homogeneous population, corresponding to figure 2 and 3 in the main text.
+* code/eviction_merging_revisions_homogeneous_github.ipynb : This iPython notebook was used to simulate the effects of evictions in a homogeneous population, corresponding to figure 2 and 3 in the main text.
-* code/eviction_doubling_2clusters.ipynb : This iPython notebook contains the simulations that involved a heterogeneous population, divided into 2 clusters (high and low socio-economic status).
+* code/eviction_merging_2clusters_revision_github.ipynb : This iPython notebook contains the simulations that involved a heterogeneous population, divided into 2 clusters (high and low socio-economic status).
 This corresponds to figure 4 in the main text.
-*  code/eviction_doubling_3clusters.ipynb : Simulations involving our case study of Philadelphia are in this iPython notebook.
+*  code/eviction_merging_3clusters_philly_github.ipynb : Simulations involving our case study of Philadelphia are in this iPython notebook.
 This corresponds to figure 5 in the main text.
 *  code/eviction_doubling_shelters_homogeneous.ipynb : This iPython notebook was used to simulate the effect of homelessness in addition to doubling of households due to evictions and was used to generate figure S12 in the supplement.
-*  code/plotting_examples.ipynb : We provide example code that was used to generate all the figures in the main text.
+*  code/plotting_examples_github.ipynb : We provide example code that was used to generate figures in the main text.
+*  code/Mobility_data : Monthly mobility matrices that contain 'percent of typical contacts' between the three topologically identified regions in Philadelphia.
+See Supplementary Methods in the manuscript for more details.
+*  code/data : COVID-19 case and death reports from New York Times aggregated into metropolitan statistical areas (MSAs) with at least 1 million residents (53 cities).
+See Methods and Supplementary Methods in the manuscript for more details.

 ## Related